oVirt/ovirt-site/source/sdk/java-sdk.html.md

 ![](2jdk.jpg "2jdk.jpg")

-### Querying collection with oVirt search engine query & custom constraint
+### Querying a collection using a oVirt search engine query and custom constraints:

 ------------------------------------------------------------------------